Mike McGuire (politician)

-Mike McGuire (born July 21, 1979) is an American politician and served as the 52nd President pro tempore of the California State Senate.
-He is a Democrat and represents the 2nd Senate district, which encompasses the North Coast region, from Marin County to Del Norte County.
+Mike McGuire (born July 21, 1979) is an American politician who has been a member of the California State Senate representing the 2nd district since 2014.
+A Democrat, he served as majority leader from 2022 to 2024 and senate president pro tempore from 2024 to 2025.
+His district encompasses the North Coast region, from Marin County to Del Norte County.

-From January 19, 2022 to February 5, 2024, he has served as Majority Leader of the Senate, replacing Robert Hertzberg; he previous served as Assistant Majority Leader from December 2018 to his appointment as majority leader.
-Prior to being elected to the State Senate in 2014, he was a member of the Sonoma County Board of Supervisors and served as mayor of Healdsburg, California.
-By August 2023, he began fundraising to run for Insurance Commissioner in 2026.
-However, in November 2025, he confirmed he would instead run for the House of Representatives in the newly redrawn 1st Congressional District.
+McGuire served as assistant majority leader from 2018 until he succeeded Robert Hertzberg as majority leader in 2022.
+Prior to being elected to the state senate in 2014, he was a member of the Sonoma County Board of Supervisors and served as mayor of Healdsburg.
+By August 2023, he began fundraising to run for State Insurance Commissioner in 2026.
+By November 2025, McGuire changed course and announced that he would instead run for Congress in the newly redrawn 1st district.
+He had also run in the special election for the same district in 2026 with the existing boundaries but had lost to Republican James Gallagher by a wide margin.

-Early life and education
+Early life, education, and career

 Mike McGuire comes from a family of farmers, specializing in grape and prune farming for over 50 years.
 In 1998, he became the youngest person ever elected to the Healdsburg School Board at age 19.
 He attended Sonoma State University in Rohnert Park, California, receiving a Bachelor of Arts in political science in 2002.

+McGuire first held elected office at 19 in 1998 when he was elected to the Healdsburg School Board.
+In 2004, he was elected to the Healdsburg City Council, where he spent six years, including time as the city's youngest mayor.
+In 2010, he became a member of the Sonoma County Board of Supervisors.